callisthenes/euterpe/ENCODING.md

 Proper names and proper adjectives start with a capital letter.
 No other words, not even at sentence or paragraph start, are capitalised.
 Capitalising only proper names facilitates searching.

 ## Accentuation
-The accentuation rules follow those specified in Goodwin's Greek grammar (1894, §106-146).
-Acutes on successive syllables are not permitted.
-Diaereses are placed over vowels that do not form a diphthong with the preceding vowel (Goodwin §9).
+Accentuation conventions vary between editions: e.g. iota subscript versus adscript, use of diaeresis to indicate resolved diphthongs, allowing two successive syllables to have acute accents.
+Euterpe does not attempt to normalise these, but asumes they are all equivalent.

 ## Letters
-Iota subscript is preferred to adscript.
 The letter theta θ (Unicode 03B8) is preferred to var-theta ϑ (Unicode 03D1).
 Var-phi φ (Unicode 03C6) is preferred to ϕ (Unicode 03D5).
 Beta is β (Unicode 03B2) not ꞵ (Unicode A7B5) or ϐ (Unicode 03D0).
 Sigma is σ within words (Unicode 03C3) and ς at the end (Unicode  03C2).
 Lunate sigma ϲ (Unicode 03F2) is not used.

 ### Apostrophes
 The apostrophe character in Greek text is the Greek koronis (Unicode IFBD), _not_ the Greek psili (Unicode IFBF) or closing single quote (Unicode 2019).
 All breathing marks are combined with the letter to which they refer, e.g. ᾽Α is always encoded as Ἀ.